dimanikulin/fva/FVADocMD/WhatILearnedAsProductManager.md

 - [Checking the results of processing](https://youtu.be/NIsVYyioDnM)

 ### Stakeholders
-&nbsp;&nbsp;&nbsp; Honestly, a bit later I realized that end users are not the only target audience for this product.
+Honestly, a bit later I realized that end users are not the only target audience for this product.
 And next artifact - [Stakeholders](../FVADocX/FVAToolSet-Stakeholders.pptx) - came into sight.
 It looks like a table with the following columns: Group, Stakeholder Role, Concerns, View.
 Table rows contain as follows: End users, Suppliers and Team members.

 ## Product requirements
-&nbsp;&nbsp;&nbsp; Having defined everything from the user's point of view, I started thinking what exactly the product will implement.
+Having defined everything from the user's point of view, I started thinking what exactly the product will implement.

 ### Questionnaire
-&nbsp;&nbsp;&nbsp; Having no clue what is important for the user and what is not, I created a [questionnaire to clarify user needs](https://docs.google.com/forms/d/1EI3oOumRnHxDjEYgV6PFB-AMfV5plLtuV2r5S8BYn_g/).
+Having no clue what is important for the user and what is not, I created a [questionnaire to clarify user needs](https://docs.google.com/forms/d/1EI3oOumRnHxDjEYgV6PFB-AMfV5plLtuV2r5S8BYn_g/).
 It is a form to gather information on what capabilities, functions and scenarios are important.

 <img src="Images/Questioner.png" alt="Questioner"/>

 ### Capabilities
-&nbsp;&nbsp;&nbsp; Having gained an understanding of user needs, I started describing [Capabilities](./REQUIREMENTS.md#capabilities)
-Literally, Capabilities describe key requirements.
+Having gained an understanding of user needs, I started describing [Capabilities](./REQUIREMENTS.md#capabilities) Literally, Capabilities describe key requirements.

 ### Features
-&nbsp;&nbsp;&nbsp; Having capability list defined, I started preparing [features](../FVADocX/FVAToolSetFeatures.pptx).
+Having capability list defined, I started preparing [features](../FVADocX/FVAToolSetFeatures.pptx).
 They represent significant, central functionality of the final system.
 I put them into the table with the following columns: Name, Clarification, Business Value.
 The feature set helped me to create a project plan and a road map.

 ### Functional Requirements
-&nbsp;&nbsp;&nbsp; Last but not least step in defining product behavior was a list of [Functional Requirements](../FVADocX/FunctionalRequirements.xlsx), that define system detail behavior.
+Last but not least step in defining product behavior was a list of [Functional Requirements](../FVADocX/FunctionalRequirements.xlsx), that define system detail behavior.
 I settled them into the table with the following columns: Name, Architecture complexity, Business Value, Component, Phase, Feature ID.

 ## Product development documents

 ### Product Road Map
-&nbsp;&nbsp;&nbsp; I believe, [Product Road Map](../FVADocX/FVAToolSet-ProductRoadMap.pdf) is the most important document for a product at the development stage.
+I believe, [Product Road Map](../FVADocX/FVAToolSet-ProductRoadMap.pdf) is the most important document for a product at the development stage.
 I downloaded a template [here](https://www.romanpichler.com/) and filled in the following fields and rows:
 - **DATE** with **Release date or timeframe**;
 - **NAME** with **Name of new release**;